So you’ve run your first free load test with LoadFocus. What’s next?

 Enter you Analytics tool and gather the top 3 locations from where your customers access your website or web services.

-Load Test Locations supported:
+Check all the Load Test Locations supported.

 Also, find out how many users accessed your application per second.